vijaymocherla/md_tian2/README.md

 - List of keywords for md_tian.inp:
   - `run` defines whether to
-    1. minimize a structure using fire algorithm (min)
+    - `min` minimize a structure using fire algorithm
-	2. in case of the REBO potential, one can fit the parameters (fit) (check md_tian2.f90)
+    - `fit` for the REBO potential, one can fit the parameters (check md_tian2.f90)
-	3. perform molecular dynamics simulations (md)
+  	- `md` perform molecular dynamics simulations.
   - `start`: gives the number of trajectory to start with (we use this number to feed the RNG, therefore if one wants to recalculate a trajectory, the number can be given here; also useful to split large jobs
   - `ntrajs`: total number of trajectories
   - `nsteps`: maximum number of steps for the simulation (this prevents infinite simulation time in case of adsorption, because there is no stopping criterion compared to scattering)